burturt/railfence-bruteforce/README.md

 `python railfence.py "ENCRYPTED TEST"`

 If you know any of the plaintext (e.g. "flag") I highly recommend doing `python railfence.py "ENCRYPTED TEST" | grep "[PLAINTEXT]"`.
-Otherwise, there are only so many options so you should be able to just scroll through the output and find what you need
+Otherwise, there are only so many combinations (the number of rails cannot be more than the # of characters in the message, the offset cannot be more than approximately 2 times the # of rails) so you should be able to just scroll through the output and find what you need

 **Python 2 only - I did not make the function that does the actual decryption**